slavabarkov/binwise/README.md

+# Binwise
-# binwise - binning adapter for regression tasks
+Enable classification models for regression tasks and provide uncertainty estimation.

+## Introduction
-Implementation of the binned uncertainty estimation ensemble method, as described in paper "An Efficient Model-Agnostic Approach for Uncertainty Estimation in Data-Restricted Pedometric Applications" (Barkov et al., 2024).
+Implementation of the binned uncertainty estimation ensemble method, as described in the paper "An Efficient Model-Agnostic Approach for Uncertainty Estimation in Data-Restricted Pedometric Applications" (Barkov et al., 2024).

+Binwise serves as an adapter that allows you to apply classification algorithms to regression problems by discretizing the continuous target into bins.
+The approach not only enables the use of classification models for regression tasks but also can provide uncertainty estimates.

-The Bin Adapter transforms regression tasks into classification problems, enabling the use of classification algorithms for regression and providing uncertainty estimates.
-This approach is particularly useful in scenarios with limited training data, such as in pedometrics and digital soil mapping.
+This approach is particularly useful in scenarios with limited training data, as demonstrated in applications like pedometrics and digital soil mapping.

 ## Features